skills/resolve-merge-conflicts/README.md

 ### :keyboard: Activity: TBD

 1. TBD
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>